MooersLab/modular-annotated-bibliography-typst/README.md

 <img width="715" alt="Screenshot 2024-10-26 at 5 43 23 AM" src="https://github.com/user-attachments/assets/0e9e6ab1-5ee2-4600-bcf9-5cc6ca78d613">

-## Usage
+## Adding to the bibliography

-Note: the zip file uses the `preview` namespace for use on the typst app.
+Note: the zip file uses the `preview` namespace for use on the `typst.app`.
 The loose files in the repo use the `local` namespace for use with locally installed typst packages.

 1. Create a typ file for each entry and store it in the bibNotes folder.
 Include the following on the top line of each file: #import "../template.typ": *
 2. Store associated image files in the images subfolder.